PhoenixMachina/PhoenixMachina/README.md

 If you want to join in, feel free to!

 We have a slack account for the team which we'll give you access to once you've made your first pull request.

+Also, don't hesitate to add issues on GitHub, we won't eat you :)